 In mid-2018, I started putting together the pieces of what would become Atman Retreat.
 I’m fortunate enough to have had support from some very smart, competent people, and to have found an exceptional group of facilitators along the way.
 We’re honored to offer the opportunity for people to explore the full potential of psychedelics in a safe, legal way.

 Today I’m based in Toronto, Canada.
 Here I volunteer as an organizer for Mapping the Mind, an annual psychedelic research conference at the University of Toronto.
-I’m also a regular meditator, and have been practicing for over 6 years.
-Other interests include practical ethics, personality psychology, transpersonal psychology, yoga, and nonduality.
+I’m also a regular meditator, and have been practicing for over 7 years.
+Other interests include applied ethics, personality psychology, transpersonal psychology, yoga, and nonduality.

 Thanks for visiting, and we hope to see you soon on a retreat!